peterdemin/pip-compile-multi/README.rst

 Command ``pip-compile-multi`` recalculates hashes for ``.in`` files and compares them with stored values.

-If verification fails, error message is logged and exit code 1 is returned.
+If verification fails, an error message is logged and exit code 1 is returned.

 Have fun!
 ---------

-Now that occasional backward incompatible dependancy release can't ruin your day, you can spead the word about ``pip-compile-multi``, ask for a new feature in a `GitHub issue`_, or even open a PR ;-).
+Now that occasional backward incompatible dependancy release can't ruin your day, you can spread the word about ``pip-compile-multi``, ask for a new feature in a `GitHub issue`_, or even open a PR ;-).

 [1] That's not really true.
 Someone could re-upload broken package